 LOCAL TAXES

-Depending on where you live and work, you might also see deductions from your pay in the form of local taxes.
+Depending on your location, you might also observe deductions for local income taxes from your pay.
 Cities like Chicago and New York City have comparatively high local taxes, while many localities have no additional taxes at all.

 INSURANCE DEDUCTIONS

-Another possible deduction from your gross pay is for several insurance programs.
+Additional deductions from your gross earnings might include insurance premiums for different employee benefits such as health or dental insurance.
 Depending on your employer, you might have the opportunity or obligation to buy into various several kinds of insurance coverage.
 Many employers, for example, offer a health insurance option.
 The employer generally pays part of this cost and the rest is paid by you, the employee.
 You could also have vision or dental or even life insurance plans, each of which involves a deduction from your gross pay.
 Note that these deductions for insurance are taken out of your gross pay.
 The result is that you do not pay taxes on this part of your pay.

 CHILD CARE DEDUCTION

-You can also arrange to have expenses for child care deducted from your gross pay.
+You might also arrange for pre tax deductions for child care expenses from your gross wages, which shows pre tax deductions clearly on your pay slip.
 Again, this avoids paying tax on whatever amount of money it is that you spend on childcare.

 EXAMPLES OF OTHER DEDUCTIONS

-Charitable contributions in the workplace are an increasingly common thing.
+Making charitable contributions, which are often matched by employer contributions, through payroll deductions is becoming more popular in workplaces.
 Oftentimes, the company will match your contributions to select charities.
 Charitable contributions you make through your company will also be deducted from your paycheck.
 This will be reflected on your paystub.

 There are other examples of where possible deductions from gross pay might come from.
 One is an HSA or health savings account.
-Employees can, through the payroll department, set aside part of their gross pay (thus, pre-tax income) to go into the HSA.
+Employees can, through the payroll department, set aside part of their gross pay (thus, pre tax dollars) to go into the health savings accounts (HSA).
 These accounts are a way to save money to be used for health expenses somewhere down the line.
 They are a sort of rainy-day health care account.
 Any money earmarked for an HSA would be reflected on your paystub.

 WAGE GARNISHMENT

-Another possible deduction is wage garnishment.
-According to the U.S. Department of Labor, “Wage garnishment is a legal procedure in which a person’s earnings are required by court order to be withheld by an employer for the payment of a debt such as child support.”
+Wage garnishment is another potential deduction from an employee's pay, mandated by legal orders, which shows pre tax deductions on the pay statement.
+According to the U.S. Department of Labor, “Wage garnishment is a legal procedure in which a person's earnings are required by court order to be withheld by an employer for the payment of a debt such as child support.”
 If you have a tax debt or owe child support, it can be withheld from your gross wages.
 Any income that is garnished is still taxed, unlike the deductions for insurance, child care, etc.

 STATE DISABILITY INSURANCE

-Some states have state disability insurance.
+Some states, including California and New York, offer state disability insurance, which is a state and local requirement.
 These states include California, Hawaii, New York, New Jersey, and Rhode Island.
 State Disability Insurance is meant to provide short-term disability coverage if something unfortunate happens.
-If your state requires SDI (State Disability Insurance), this will be shown on your check stub as a deduction, as well.
+If applicable, state disability insurance will be listed as a deduction on your wage statement, as required by some states.

 ADDITIONAL INCOME

-Sometimes you have back pay coming.
-This could be because of an oversight in a previous paycheck.
+Occasionally, overtime hours or corrections might lead to adjustments for back pay, which are reflected in your payroll records.
+This adjustment could be due to an oversight previously missed by the payroll department.
 Or maybe you got a retroactive raise that the employer needs to catch up on.
 In any case, on your check stub, you might see the back-pay category add something to your gross income.

 On occasion, you might get a bonus, sick pay, or even vacation pay.
 If so, this will be listed on your paystub.
 Generally, it is subject to the same deductions as regular pay.